Methodological refinement of the submillimeter galaxy cross-correlation function measurements and their uncertainty estimation: Methodological aspects

 There are theoretical approaches to estimate the IC for a particular scanning strategy \citep[see e.g.,][]{Ade05}, but in practice, it is commonly estimated numerically using RR counts.
 Specifically, the IC can be estimated for the cross-correlation using the formula:

 where $w_{\text{ideal}}(\theta)$ is an assumed model for the cross-correlation function.
 An equivalent expression is used for the auto-correlation.

-In \citet{GON21}, a power-law model is assumed $w_{\text{ideal}}(\theta)= A \theta^{-\gamma}$, where $A$ and $\gamma$ are the best-fit parameters for the power law using only the observed cross-correlation function below 20 arcmin.
-For the mini-tiles, the derived IC value is $9\times10^{-4}$.
+In \citet{GON21}, a power-law model was assumed $w_{\text{ideal}}(\theta)= A \theta^{-\gamma}$, where $A$ and $\gamma$ were the best-fit parameters obtained by fitting only the observed cross-correlation function below 20 arcmin.
+For the mini-tiles, the derived IC value was $9\times10^{-4}$.

 However, as illustrated in Fig. \ref{fig:mT}, the estimation of the IC correction is more complex than it may seem.
-The cross-correlation function derived using the entire available area (shown as red circles), which can be considered unbiased with respect to the IC, differs from the mini-tiles one (black circles even below 10 arcmin after the above IC value is applied.
+The cross-correlation function derived from a single measurement using the entire available area (shown as red circles), which can be considered unbiased with respect to the IC, differs from the mini-tiles one (black circles) even below 10 arcmin after the above IC value is applied.
 Therefore, if the IC is estimated using the measurements from the whole available area, the IC value would be larger due to the lower steepness of the cross-correlation function.

-Moreover, the power-law approach is simply an effective approximation of the halo model (as described in detail in paper II).
-If we estimate the IC assuming the theoretical halo model as the true model in Eq.
-(3), but restricting to angular separations <10 arcmin, mostly unaffected by the cosmological model, it will underestimate the IC correction.
+Moreover, the power-law approach is simply an effective approximation of the halo model \citep[see ][for a detailed description of the halo model used with magnification bias measurements]{Cue23}.
+If we estimate the IC assuming the theoretical halo model as the true model in Eq. (\ref{eq:ic}), but restricting to angular separations $<10$ arcmin, mostly unaffected by the cosmological model, it will underestimate the IC correction.
 On the other hand, if we include also the largest angular separations, the estimated IC correction can be affected by the cosmological model assumed.
 This means that the choice of angular separation limit becomes arbitrary, biased or model-dependent, which should be avoided.
 Even more, the largest angular scales are the most important for constraining cosmological parameters, but they are also the most influenced by the adopted IC correction when using the mini-tile schema.

 We attempted various methods to refine the IC value.
 Firstly, we conducted a polynomial fit analysis using the two sets of measurements, i.e., the mini-tiles, which were expected to be biased low, and the whole area measurements, which were likely biased high, as discussed later.
 The polynomial fit analysis yielded two extreme values for the IC: 7 and $18\times10^{-4}$.
 These limits defined the range of IC values that were compatible with our measurements.